 But that’s not all he’s up to these days.

-Dan is launching an academy for aspiring filmmakers, directors, editors, cinematographers, or anyone who wants to take their video-based storytelling to the next level.
+Dan is launching an academy for aspiring filmmakers, directors, editors, cinematographers, and anyone who wants to take their video-based storytelling to the next level.

 Even if you’re a complete beginner, you can join in and learn how to solve creative problems.